Austal Ships, Fremantle

 |Electro-optic Systems||Rafael Toplite optronic director.|

-HMAS Maitland and her 13 sister ACPBs are Navy's principal contribution to the nation's fisheries protection, immigration, customs and drug law enforcement operations.
-The vessels work hand-in-hand with other Government agencies and each year they provide up to 3000 patrol days as part of the Coastwatch-managed national surveillance effort.
+HMAS Maitland and her 12 sister Armidale Class Patrol Boats and two Cape Class Patrol Boats are Navy's principal contribution to the nation's fisheries protection, immigration, customs and drug law enforcement operations.
+The vessels work hand-in-hand with other Government agencies as part of the Australian Border Force.
 In the event of war they would be tasked to control the waters close to the Australian mainland.

 Armidale Class Patrol Boats are highly capable and versatile warships which are able to conduct a wide variety of missions and tasks.
 One of our primary duties is our contribution to the 'Civil Surveillance Program'.
 Surveillance and Boarding operations conducted by the Royal Australian Navy safeguard Australia's sovereignty and significantly contribute to the security of our nation.
 Our operations protect against unauthorized entry, breaches of customs, immigration and drugs legislation, other illegal activity and in support of law enforcement, preserve the integrity of our national fish-stocks, our marine environment and other natural resources.